aarthivenkat/Advanced-BINF-Lab-CSE185/labreport/CSE185_Week2_LabReport.md

 SRR1705859|233327|233251
 SRR1705860|249964|249888

+Because each file has roughly the same amount of reads, we can choose one to roughly determine average coverage.
+(249964 reads * 151 bp/read) / (23*70 + 55 bp) = 22669x coverage, where we assume each read has 151 bp and the reference genome is (23*70 + 55) = 1665 bp long.

 For each control file, we can determine the error rate by calculating the average/stdev of all the variant allele frequencies (Table 2).

 ### Table 2.
 Control Sample Stats